jri/dm3-email/README.md

 4. Add additional stuff by copying a directory: cp -r vendor/dm3-email/views/dm3-email views

-5. Install the other 2 required DeepaMehta plugins and the CouchDB extension (see Requirements) as described on the respective pages.
+5. Install the other DeepaMehta plugins and the CouchDB extension (see Requirements) as described on the respective pages.

 6. Upload changes to CouchDB: